SuperLawyers Rising Stars

 Legal Protections Against Sex Discrimination at Work

 Gender and sex discrimination are prohibited by both Tennessee and federal law.
-Claims may include discrimination, retaliation, and sexually hostile work environment.
+Claims may include discrimination, retaliation, and sexual harassment.
 Employees who suffer gender or sex discrimination can seek monetary and equitable relief, including back pay, front pay, emotional distress damages, punitive damages, and reinstatement.

 Workers who face sex and gender discrimination may pursue legal action under Title VII of the Civil Rights Act of 1964 (Title VII) and the Tennessee Human Rights Act (THRA).
 Title VII covers employers with 15 or more employees whereas the THRA covers employers with 8 or more employees.
 Employers generally cannot use sex or gender as a motivating factor for an adverse employment action such as demotion, termination, or lay off.